Synaps3Protocol/protocol-core-v1/README.md

 ## System Overview

-The protocol is composed of three hierarchical layers, each with a clear domain of responsibility—from foundational governance to operational logic and enforcement.:
+The protocol is composed of three hierarchical layers, each with a clear domain of responsibility, from foundational governance to operational logic and enforcement.:

 ![image](https://github.com/user-attachments/assets/bd53dda9-ce74-4a18-925d-18ee0e58efd2)